Internet Dictionary Project

 The average college graduate is said to have a vocabulary of 12,000 words -- "Lit" majors higher ; "jocks", less.
 So this undertaking is worthy.

-Version 0.7 is a complete review for coorelation with our translation dictionary.
-It adds many
+Version 0.7 is a now complete It adds many

-complex words and, when approved in usage, may become version 1.0.
+complex words and updates, when approved in usage, may become version 1.0.

 Step 1 : Download IDP Companion (from http://www.ILoveLanguages.com)

 a .
 Download IDP Companion from --

 IDP Homepage The IDP download is a zip file of 1.2 MB.